The beauty of entrepreneurship is that it’s the opposite of conformity. If you’re just like everyone else then you blend into the crowd.

 They’re the ones who talk to customers, do deep dives into their market, and employ customer development strategies.
 They’re thorough and meticulous.
 Of course, everyone is supposed to do this but few do.

 Even the ones that do it only perform topical research at best.
 The researchers are almost obsessive about the amount and quality of the data they collect.
+For example, if they were to do investment research, they wouldn’t just look at the company performance, they’d also look at the market as a whole, the product lifecycle, and many other factors before pulling the trigger.

 It’s hard for them to start a business on a whim because they don’t like outlandish risks.
 It goes against every fiber of their being.